SammyGbabs/ChatBot/README.md

 ## Handling Unknown Queries

-If a user asks a question that is not part of the training dataset, the chatbot responds with:
+If a user asks a question outside the main domain (which is agriculture), the chatbot responds with:

 > "Sorry, I don't understand that question."

-This ensures that the model does not provide misleading or incorrect information.
+However, the model is equipped with semantic search capabilities.
+Even if the user asks a question not explicitly present in the training dataset, the model will perform a search within the dataset to find related terms and concepts.
+If relevant keywords are identified, the model will provide an associated response based on similar queries in the dataset.

+This approach ensures that even questions outside the exact training data can still receive meaningful and contextually relevant responses

 ## Conclusion